Do What You Gotta Do (album)

 According to Robert Reynolds, in The Music of Bobby Vee, there are some good tracks besides “My Girl/Hey Girl” and “Just Keep it Up”, but even a similar medley attempt at combining the Four Tops splendid classics “I Can’t Help Myself/The Same Old Song”, does not capture the freshness of “My Girl/Hey Girl”. a R&B LP was planned, Regardless, of what might have been done with those tracks, the best songs on the Just Today and Do What You Gotta Do albums were the new tracks.

 The album was released on compact disc by Beat Goes On on February 14, 2001, as tracks 12 through 22 on a pairing of two albums on one CD with tracks 1 through 11 consisting of Vee's 1968 album Just Today.

 Singles

-"Run Like a Devil" bubbled under Billboards Hot 100, reaching number 124, and peaked at number 106 on the Cashbox singles chart.
+"Run Like a Devil" bubbled under Billboards Hot 100, reaching number 124, and also peaked at number 106 on the Cashbox Looking Ahead singles chart.

 "Do What You Gotta Do" debuted on the Hot 100 on August 31, 1968, peaking at number 83 during a 4-week stay on the chart.
-It reached number 92 on the Cashbox singles chart, and number 84 in Canada.
+It reached number 92 on the Cashbox Top 100 singles chart, and number 84 in Canada.